Adapted from an Exercise developed by the Physical Chemists at the University of Kansas by J. M. McCormick

 Last Update: November 3, 2013

-Under acidic conditions ketones react with halogens to give substitution at the a-carbon, as shown in Fig. 1 for the reaction of Br2 for acetone.
+Under acidic conditions ketones react with halogens to give substitution at the alpha-carbon, as shown in Fig. 1 for the reaction of Br2 for acetone.
 Shown in Fig. 2 is a proposed mechanism for this reaction.1 In this exercise you will test whether this proposed mechanism is consistent with the experimental rate law by first experimentally determining the rate law using the isolation method (click here to review kinetics) and deriving the rate law predicted by this mechanism.
 In addition, because this mechanism involves the breaking of a C-H bond it is expected that it should display a kinetic isotope effect when D is substituted for H. Therefore, the rate of bromination of deuterated acetone will be measured to determine if there is a kinetic isotope effect, and thus provide further evidence for the proposed mechanism.

 Figure 1.
 Reaction of Br2 with acetone to give a-bromoacetone, Br- and H+.1